aisbergg/ansible-plugins/README.md

 ### Install

-To install one or more _tests_ in an Ansible Playbook or Ansible Role, add a directory named `test_plugins` and place the test (Python script) inside it.
+To install one or more _tests_ in an Ansible Playbook or Ansible Role, add a directory named `test_plugins` and place the _tests_ (Python scripts) inside it.

 ### Reference